adamMaier/tntpmetrics/README.md

-The `tntpmetrics` package includes three handy functions that start with raw, project-collected data and calculate individual common metric scores, summarize average common metrics scores for an entire project, compare common metric scores between (typically student sub-) groups, and analyze changes in metric scores over time.
+The `tntpmetrics` package includes three handy functions that start with raw, project-collected data and calculate individual common metric scores, summarize average common metrics scores for an entire project, compare common metric scores between (typically student sub-groups), and analyze changes in metric scores over time.
 Most of the work of these functions is checking for potential errors or inconsistencies in the data – such as data not being on the proper scale, or missing but needed variables.
 These functions attempt to anticipate all of the potential issues that could occur between collecting raw data and calculating simple means from it.

 ### Installation